fort-major/dao/README.md

 # Fort Major

-The next generation digital organization.
-Fair, open, robust and transparent.
+Fair, open, robust and transparent digital organization with an uplifting tone.